boardzilla/boardzilla-docs/docs/ui/customizing-ui.md

 You can customize the appearance and layout behaviour of all your game elements.
 In Boardzilla, it is easy to build the UI iteratively.
-You start with the default raw look.
+You start with the default raw look that it only intended to be used temporarily while developing.
 It is possible to develop the entire game using this default UI, and only start customizing once all the rules are working.
 In many ways, the default UI is easier to use during development since when troubleshooting issues, you can safely rule out the UI code and see plainly how the board changes according to your rules.

 Like editing the rules, you can edit the UI in the devtools while you're in the middle of playtesting the game, watch your UI changes update in real-time, and